haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 It calls [`import.meta.hot.accept(deps, callback)`](https://vitejs.dev/guide/api-hmr#hot-accept-deps-cb)
 to handle the updates of some or all its dependencies.

-Each module node keeps track of its importers, the modules it accepts, and whether it's self-accepting.
+Each module node in the modules graph keeps track of its importers, the modules it accepts, and whether it's self-accepting.

 When a file changes, Vite locates the affected modules and identifies the update boundary.
 This lookup is called "Update propagation".
-Vite iterates over the module importers and adds a boundary when an importer has the module in its accepted HMR dependencies.
+Vite iterates over the module importers and adds a boundary when an importer has the child in its accepted HMR dependencies.

 This minimizes and focuses the updates.
 Only updates for a boundary are sent to the browser.